 Why should I reset my iPhone?

-There are several reasons you may want to reset your iPhone.
-Most commonly, people reset their iPhone because they are experiencing major software errors, like issues connecting to networks or apps crashing.
-Resetting the phone to its factory settings should resolve these errors and restore normal functioning.
+Before we get on to the answer to how to reset an iPhone, let’s talk about why reset iPhone?
+Here are several reasons that can help you understand better.
+People commonly reset iPhones because they are experiencing major software errors, like issues connecting to networks or apps crashing.
+So, precisely answering to what happens when I reset my iPhone – Resetting an iPhone to factory settings should resolve these errors and restore normal functioning.

-It’s also smart to reset your iPhone before selling it.
-Resetting your iPhone will remove your apps, your contacts, your photos, your preferred settings, and other information stored on your phone so the new owner can start fresh.
-If you get a second-hand iPhone that still has old information on it, you may also want to reset the phone so you can set it up the way you’d like.
+It’s also smart to reset the iPhone before selling it.
+Resetting your iPhone will remove your apps, contacts, photos, preferred settings, and other information stored on your phone so the new owner can start fresh.
+If you get a second-hand iPhone that still has old information on it, you may also want to reset the phone so you can set it up the way you would like.